williamdemeo/math321-fall2016/README.md

 **TIME:** 2:15--4:15pm
 **LOCATION:** Keller 403

-The final exam will cover everything we have learned during the semester.

 In accordance with university policy, the final exam is mandatory and must be taken by all students at the scheduled time.
 Do not make travel plans before the date of the final exam.